The Sleeping Knight

 And now, sadly, it has claimed several lives, after the horrific thunderstorm where the lightning struk it's cross .Reply

-It's very sad and it's supposedly the worst lightning strike/storm since the 30's or something but it's definitely not the first time Giewont has 'claimed' lives.
+It's very sad, alot of people were injured or killed, and it's supposedly the worst lightning strike/storm since the 30's or something but it's definitely not the first time Giewont has 'claimed' lives.
 There have been many deaths here because of the huge crowds of people Giewont attracts and so just statistically due to the high number of people, there are relatively more deaths.
 Almost every mountain in the Tatras has had people die on them.
 People need to respect them more.Reply

 I went there it was very good.Reply